krzemin/fj/README.md

-# Deep understanding of type erasure
+# Type erasure

 [TOC]

-## Introduction
+# Introduction

-Certain statically typed programming languages provide concept of generic types, which is ability to parametrize types/classes with type parameters.
-This allows to write polymorphic code which can work with any type arguments.
-One of the key application we can found in standard libraries and type-argument-independent code like Lists, Vectors, Sets, Maps and algorithms working with them (e.g. sorting algorithms) which can be implemented once as "template code" and pervasively used when applied to concrete types.
+Certain statically typed programming languages provide concept of generic types, which is ability to parametrize types with type parameters.
+Such feature enables writing polymorphic code which can work with arbitrary actual type arguments.
+One of the key application of generic types we can found in standard libraries, e.g. collections and algorithms working with them, which can be implemented once as "template code" and used with any concrete type.

-There are several different possible implementation of generics, including:
+There are several different possible implementations of generics, including:

- * *type-passing* semantics - it preserves informations about type parameters at runtime, which allows to differentiate `List<Integer>` to `List<String>` for example; this implementation is chosen in *.NET* languages like *C#*.
+ * *type passing* - it preserves informations about type parameters at runtime, which allows to differentiate `List<Integer>` to `List<String>` for example; this implementation is chosen in *.NET* languages like *C#*.
- * *instance-generating* (better name needed?) - this one is present in C++ language; the compiler generate instance of type-parametrized class for every set of generic parameters.
+ * *instantiating* - this one is present in C++ language; the compiler generate instance of type-parametrized class for every set of generic parameters.
 So at runtime we have different classes like `List_of_Integers` or `List_of_Strings`.
- * *type-erasure* semantics - it eliminates informations about type parameters at compilation time, replacing them with their so-called *type bounds*; at runtime we have only `List` classes both for list of integers and list of strings (it's just a list of non-distinguishable objects); This implementation is used by Java compiler.
+ * *type erasure* - it eliminates informations about type parameters at compilation time, replacing them with their so-called *type bounds*; at runtime we have only `List` classes both for list of integers and list of strings (it's just a list of non-distinguishable objects); This implementation is used by Java compiler.

-In this article we will try to better understand the last one.
-As a tool, we whill use [Featherweight Java](http://www.cis.upenn.edu/~bcpierce/papers/fj-toplas.pdf) by A. Igarashi, B. C. Pierce and P. Wadler - minimal core calculus for Java and Generic Java.
-More precisely, we will review practical implementation of this calculus, included in this repository, written in Scala as a host language.
+In this article we will get into details of type erasure, reviewing implementation of two micro programming languages that imitate subsets of Java, being syntactically compatible.
+These languages are pure implementation of minimal core calculus for Java and GJ - *Featherweight Java* from paper by A. Igarashi, B. C. Pierce and P. Wadler.
+We will define syntax, look at the examples and express type erasure as translation from *FGJ* to *FJ* that preserves some important properties about types and behaviour.

-### Why this approach?
+I will not explain all the details of erasure implementation which are described in original paper, which I really encourage to read afterwards for deeper understanding.
+Instead i will construct some interesting examples and we will review their erased versions to see actual differences and limitations.

-Well, there are plenty of articles describing *type erasure*, its practical consequences and limitations and tricks how to bypass them.
-As the opposite, this article will try to reveal some subtelties around understanding how the erasure is actually defined, what are the *type bounds* and how the substitutions work.
-To clearly talk about such delicate ideas, we need some precise and well-defined concepts, which *Featherweight Java* paper provides in approachable manner.
+The implementation is written in Scala language.
+The only software that you should have installed in order run examples is [SBT](http://www.scala-sbt.org).

-Although, reading the original paper is not required to understand the code included in this repository.
-All formal, mathematical definitions are straithforwardly translated to Scala code counterparts.
+# Featherweight Java

-## Featherweight Java
+## Idea

-Looking for a tool to precise reasoning about Java's type system we need to focus on modlelling only those parts of the language which are important from the type system perspective while ommiting those language features, which are not.
-Trying to model full Java in such a way will result enormous calculus which would be hard to grasp. *Featherweight Java* favours compactness over completeness then, providing only few combinators, while still being legal subset of Java, only little larger than original [λ-calculus](https://en.wikipedia.org/wiki/Lambda_calculus).
+Looking for a tool to precise describing Java type system we need to focus on modelling only those parts of the language which are important from the type system perspective while ommiting those, which are not.
+Trying to model full Java in such a way will result enormous calculus which would be hard to grasp.
+Therefore *Featherweight Java* favours compactness over completeness providing only few combinators, while still being legal subset of Java, only little larger than original [λ-calculus](https://en.wikipedia.org/wiki/Lambda_calculus).

-To achieve simplicity, language is cut from "not important" features, which means:
+To achieve simplicity, language is reduced from "not important" features.
+It means:

 * no concurrency primitives
 * no reflection